armada-alliance/armada-alliance/services/website/content/en/terms/altcoins.md

 ---
 template: TermDetailPage
 title: altcoins
-description: An “Application Specific Integrated Circuit” is a silicon chip specifically designed to do a single task.
+description: Altcoin is an abbreviation of “Bitcoin alternative”.
 aliases: altcoins, small caps, bitcoin alternative
 keywords: altcoins, alt, coins, bitcoin, alternative
 ---

-Altcoin is an abbreviation of “Bitcoin alternative”.
-Currently, the majority of altcoins are forks of Bitcoin with usually minor changes to the proof of work (POW) algorithm of the Bitcoin blockchain.
+Currently, the majority of altcoins are forks of Bitcoin with usually minor changes to the [Proof-of-work](/en/terms/proof-of-work.md) (POW) algorithm of the Bitcoin blockchain.